ETHICS AND REGULATION OF ARTIFICIAL INTELLIGENCE (L6) - 2024/5

 Assessment Strategy

-The assessment strategy is designed to provide students with the opportunity to demonstrate achievement of module learning outcomes in respect of knowledge gained, critical/analytical ability and skills acquired.
+The assessment strategy for this module is designed to provide students with the opportunity to demonstrate achievement of module learning outcomes in respect of knowledge gained, critical/analytical ability and skills acquired.
 The assessment addresses all learning outcomes listed above.

 Thus, the summative assessment for this module consists of:

-- Individual and general feedback provided to students.
+- Individual and general feedback provided to students, including automated feedback on answers provided to the formative exam.

 - Other formative exercises may be set in or outside class.